How Adult Stem Cells Can Help Stop Pain and Reverse Aging

 - Cut out sugar.
 Decreasing sugar makes adult stem cells live longer and run better.
 Increasing sugar actively destroys stem cells.
-Stick to a low-carb diet like the Bulletproof Diet to supercharge your stem cells (get the complete one-page illustrated Bulletproof Diet for free here).
+Stick to a low-carb diet like the Bulletproof Diet to supercharge your stem cells.

 - Spirulina.
 Mice fed spirulina for 28 days grew new stem cells, and the ones they had were more resilient to stress.
 No studies in people yet, but Spirulina could keep your stem cells thriving and has other benefits as well.

 - Colostrum.
-Colostrum is what many baby mammals eat first few days of their lives.
+Colostrum is what many baby mammals eat the first few days of their lives.
 Bovine (cow) colostrum contains dozens of unusual compounds, including a number of growth factors that stimulate stem cell production.
-Bulletproof Upgraded Whey contains colostrum.

 Want a more in-depth look at stem cells from some of the world’s experts?
 Check out these episodes of Bulletproof Radio:

 - The Healing Powers Of Stem Cells